Frequently Asked Questions

-Lime Green, Mirror Blue, Glacier White, Mirror Red, Black, Mirror Orange
+Lime Green, Mirror Blue, Glacier White, Mirror Red, Mirror Black, Hot Pink, Mirror Orange

-Metallic Red (sparkle), Sparkle Silver, Metallic Blue (sparkle),
+Metallic Red (sparkle), Sparkle Silver, Blue Starbrite (sparkle), Purple Starbrite, Orange Starbrite,

-Bass Boat Black , Bass Boat Yellow (larger flake sparkle)
+Bass Boat Black , Bass Boat Yellow, Bass Boat Orange (larger flake sparkle)

-Finished Bare Metal: sanded pattern, antique, steam-punk, polished*
+Finished Bare Metal: brushed aluminum, sanded pattern, antique, polished*

 *All premium custom order pedals in a die-cast aluminum case (“Hammond” Style) include a unfinished cover with a highly polished edge.
 Professional Release pedals include an unfinished brushed aluminum cover, however, a Premium finished cover can be added for an additional $10US.

 The cost of any single stage color is included in the price.
 Two stage colors (including bases, additives, and clears) are an additional $10US.